 What trip interruption and cancellation travel insurance covers are all costs associated with the respective interruption or cancellation of your planned vacation.
 This would cover expenses such as any accommodation you might need, transport, cancellation fees, and so on.
 Depending on your policy your coverage and the amount which you are eligible for will vary.

 What is not covered by my travel insurance?

 Not every situation can be covered by trip interruption and cancellation insurance.
 If you have been given a sensible amount of warning that you may need to interrupt or cancel your trip beforehand, you will not be covered.
 Basically, a lot of insurance policyholders will use authorized government websites like the Government of Canada’s Travel Advice and Advisories website as a foundation for what classes as being given a “sensible amount of warning”.
 If any precaution is listed on the advisories or website, you will not be compensated.
 If your reason is not listed or included after the date of your vacation has been decided, you will be eligible for compensation.

 Imagine that, hypothetically, you were to plan a trip in June that would take place in South Africa throughout September.
 However, in August, you decide to terminate your plans in advance due to concerns regarding the Zika virus.
 This would not be compensated since the Canadian Government made a statement about the virus before your reservation.
 If the trip was cancelled due to some new illness that the government warned about, you would be reimbursed as the illness was not mentioned prior to your booking.

 Personal emergencies are another matter.
 If you were aware of someone’s declining health whether your own or a family member’s in advance of your trip, then you would not be covered.
 On the other hand, if the illness or death is abrupt, then you would be.

-Call your independent insurance broker about your options when it comes to your travel insurance, as that can be a good start to figuring out what you’re covered for.
+Call your Travel insurance broker about your options when it comes to your travel insurance, as that can be a good start to figuring out what you’re covered for.
 You should be informed about what you need and what your options are.